darkodrljaca/yii2-api-invoice-simple-example/README.md

 - Controller class extends yii\rest\ActiveController.
 - Parsers and rules in components.
-- Authorization checkAccess method in controller class
+- Authorization checkAccess method and HttpBearerAuth in behaviors.